Form of Government: Socialist republic

 |fish, frozen||13.5||1000 t||2014|

 The main financial institution is the Banco Central de Cuba; new banks have been created, but foreign banks are banned.
 Cuba exports sugar, nickel, tobacco, fish and citrus fruits and pharmaceuticals; it imports oil, foodstuffs, machinery and chemical products.
-The port of Mariel is undergoing development thanks to Brazilian funding.
+The main trading partners are Spain, China and Venezuela.
+The port of Mariel has been modernized thanks to Brazilian funding.

 |China||1 353||M US$||2008|

 Tourism.
 Tourism provides employment for 200 000 people and accounts for 40% of the country’s revenues.
 Most of the tourists who visit Cuba come from Canada, UK, Spain and Italy.
-Connections with the US resumed in 2015.
+Connections with the US resumed in 2015 and were then interrupted in 2019, by decision of the Trump administration.

 |Civil aviation, km flown||22 200 000||km flown||2006|